+VLFBERHT+ | Robotics

 All physical actuator commands are classified Tier 4 hard-stop regardless of confidence scores.
 Human authorization is architecturally required.
 Cannot be bypassed by confidence score, time pressure, or authority assertion.

-Every actuator command decomposed into Intent Payload.
-Six-tier reversibility classification.
-Cognitive Contamination Radius computed.
-State machine auto-tightens as session GQS degrades over time.
+Every actuator command evaluated for reversibility before execution.
+Downstream human impact computed.
+State machine auto-tightens safety thresholds as AI quality degrades over time.

 Swarm Zero-Trust